Women and Law Program and If-When-How Collaboration

-The Women and the Law Program is proud to serve as the academic home for the Law Students for Reproductive Justice Fellowship Program.
+The Women and the Law Program is proud to serve as the academic home for the Reproductive Justice Fellowship Program (read press release).

-To support the Reproductive Justice Fellows, the Washington College of Law will provide:
+To support the Reproductive Justice Fellows, the Washington College of Law provides:

 - Access to WCL facilities and meeting spaces